 English High Court Experience

-- AAR (Alfa, Access & Renova) in its dispute with BP over the oil major’s attempt to form a US$16 billion strategic alliance with Rosneft, the state-owned Russian oil company, for the exploration of oil in the Arctic Circle.
+- AAR (Alfa, Access & Renova) in its dispute with BP over the oil major’s attempt to form a $16 billion strategic alliance with Rosneft, the state-owned Russian oil company, for the exploration of oil in the Arctic Circle.
 The dispute involved obtaining an emergency injunction blocking the deal in the High Court.

 - Roman Abramovich in his successful defense of the multibillion-dollar proceedings brought against him in the English High Court by the late Boris Berezovsky (the largest private litigation in the world).